LandStander27/zig-efi-lib/README.md

 A simple library for creating EFI applications/operating systems in Zig.

 ## Installation
-NOTE: Only Zig version 0.13.0 is supported.
+NOTE: Only Zig version `0.14.0-dev.2577+271452d22` is supported as of the latest commit.
+(Although you will not need zig to compile, as it uses docker by default).
 1. In your project containing your `build.zig` file:
 ```sh
 zig fetch --save git+https://codeberg.org/Land/zig-efi-lib